Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Friedrichs-type extensions of nonnegative measures

-\begin{proof} The results of Section \ref{ss:LemDistr} ensure that $\Zc$ is nonnegative and densely defined and that $\Zc_1 = \Zc^\cross$.
-Statement (i) follows from the analogous results for the standard Friedrichs extension $[T_\Zc]_\Fr$ of the operator $T_\Zc$ in $L^2 (\paD)$ (see \cite{BHdS20,DM26} for the classical extension theory).
-Besides, the classical theory implies that $[T_\Zc]_\Fr$ is nonnegative, selfadjoint, and so, m-accretive operator.
+\begin{proof} The results of Section \ref{ss:LemDistr} ensure that $\Zc$ is nonnegative and densely defined and that $\Yc = \Zc^\cross$.
+Statement (i) follows from the analogous results for the standard Friedrichs extension $[T_\Zc]_\Fr$ of the operator $T_\Zc$ in $L^2 (\paD)$ (see \cite{BHdS20,DM26} for the extension theory of symmetric operators in a Hilbert space).
+Besides, the extension theory implies that $[T_\Zc]_\Fr$ is a nonnegative selfadjoint operator, and so, is an m-accretive operator in $L^2 (\paD)$.
 The part (i) $\Lra$ (ii) of Theorem \ref{t:DtN-GIBC} implies statement (ii). \end{proof}

-Note that it is difficult to apply classical Friedrichs extensions directly to acoustic operators because they do not possess necessary sectoriality properties.

 \begin{rem} In the case where $\paD$ has only the Lipschitz regularity, the Friedrichs-type extensions can be used similarly.
 Combining the proofs of Theorems \ref{t:F} and \ref{t:Inter}, we obtain the following result.
 Assume that $s \ge 1/2$, $\imp \in \MM (H^{1/2}_\DepaD, H^{-s}_\DepaD )$, and $\imp \ge 0$ a.e. on $\paD$.
 Then $\Zc = \mulp_\imp^{s,-1/2}$ is a nonnegative densely defined impedance operator that admits the nonnegative Friedrichs-type extension $[\Zc]_\Fr = ([\Zc]_\Fr)^\cross $, which is intermediate between $\mulp_\imp^{s,-1/2}$ and $\mulp_\imp^{1/2,-s}$.
 This associates with the impedance coefficient $\imp (\cdot)$ the boundary condition $[\Zc]_\Fr \ \ga_0 (p) = \gan (\vbf)$, which is m-dissipative in the sense that the acoustic operator$\A_{[\Zc]_\Fr }$ is m-dissipative. \end{rem}